LOADING ...

 Coolibah

-The Coolibah is a species of Eucalyptus tree commonly found
+The Eucalyptus Coolibah is a species of Eucalyptus commonly found

-A billy is a tin, often an old used fruit tin or other container,
+A billy is a tin, often an old fruit tin or other steel container,

-to boil water to make tea.
+used to boil water to tea.
 Often they have a piece of wire

-across their top used as a handle, whereupon after the is boiling,
+across their top as a handle, whereupon after the water is boiling,

-one holds the wire, places the desired of tea leaves in said
+one holds the wire, places the desired amount of tea leaves in

-water, up, and swings the whole billy in a circular motion
+water, stands up, and swings the whole in a circular motion

-vigorously in order to the tea leaves to the bottom of the tin.
+vigorously in order to force the tea to the bottom of the tin.
 A

-rather nice is to crush a Coolibah leaf into the water too, giving
+rather nice touch is to crush a Coolibah leaf into the water too,

 the tea a of eucalyptus.